Key Takeaways From Democratic Presidential Debate in Iowa

-Some key takeaways from Tuesday's Democratic presidential debate in Des Moines, the final forum before the Iowa caucuses:
+Some key takeaways from Tuesday's Democratic presidential debate in Des Moines, the last debate before the Feb.
+3 Iowa caucuses:

 After the United States’ killing of Iranian Gen. Qasem Soleimani, Democrats were bracing for fights over foreign policy.
 Instead, a whole lot of substance broke out.